blindsey101112/elisa-dl/README.md

 This should automatically generate a report named *plateID*.pdf to inspect the standard curve and see the sample concentrations.

 ### Important considerations
-Re-running the script with the same plateID will overwrite any previously
+Re-running the script with the same plateID will overwrite any previously generated files in the elisa-dl with the same filename.
+So if you have modified the input files in someway and want to generate a second report move the report to another directory before running the script.